HomeArduinoModules InterfacingWS2812 Neopixel

 Output

-The gif below shows two LEDs rotating in opposite directions with red and blue colors.
+The GIF below shows two LEDs rotating in opposite directions with red and blue colors.

-Sparkle Effect for 8-LED Ring
+Sparkle Effect

 #include <Adafruit_NeoPixel.h>